Suspect wanted in Ruch area homicide linked to drug cartel

 The sheriff's office states the case "is active and ongoing," with the detectives "following additional leads."

-Anyone who may have information about Sotelo-Palma's location is asked to call Emergency Communications of Southern Oregon dispatchers at 541-776-7206.
+Anyone who may have information about Satelo-Palma's location is asked to call Emergency Communications of Southern Oregon dispatchers at 541-776-7206.

 Anyone who may have information about the homicide is asked to call JCSO's tip line at 541-774-8333 and reference case No. 22-6947.

-Note: Correction: The spelling of Satelo-Palma's last name was changed from the original story due to a spelling error by law enforcement officials.